FIBA U15 South American Championship

-The South American Under-15 Championship for Men is a basketball tournament held about every two years among the ten countries of South America and is organized in part by FIBA Americas.
+The FIBA U15 South American Championship is a basketball tournament held about every two years among the ten countries of South America and is organized in part by FIBA Americas.
 The tournament serves as a gateway to the FIBA Under-16 AmeriCup.
 Originally, this competition was played in the under-16 age category, and since 2008 it has been played in the under-15 age category.